kyree-nero/simple-local-kagent/README.md

 ## lay a model on top of it

-    source 3_pull_llm.sh
+    sh 3_pull_llm.sh

-    At this point that termal will be taken over... so start a new one for the next step
+    At this point that terminal will be taken over... so start a new one for the next step

 ## install kagent